 - Johnny in The Truth of Rock and Roll loves Jenny for her experience and Good Bad Girl free-spiritedness.
 There is a moment when she doubts this - "So basically...Both your parents think I’m a whore.
 Are you worried that they’re right?...Do you not want to be with me now that I’m a whore?...I like to wear these clothes, Johnny.
 I like to wear this makeup, I like to dance sexy and I like to fuck.
 Until tonight, I thought you liked those things about me." - but he quickly reassures her that he does; he just fears that he's giving her a bad reputation.
 She finds this hilarious.

 - Poseidon and Amphitrite has this kind of relationship in Seeds by M. M. Kin.
 They remain married, while each has occasional lovers on the side.
 The arrangement works, because they agreed on everything at the begining and are actually very happy with each other, as opposed to Zeus and Hera.

 Live Action TV

-Grace Hanadarko, oh my.
+- Grace Hanadarko from Saving Grace, oh my.
 At one point an attorney digs up every guy Grace slept with over the summer and drags them into the police station.
 Grace remarks that they'd have to get a new building if he dug up the fall and winter guys too.

-At one point in Scrubs, Dr. Cox has the dozens of people who've slept with Jordan (his ex-wife) to raise their hands, then thanks whoever it was who taught her the Reverse Cowgirl Position.
+- At one point in Scrubs, Dr. Cox has the dozens of people who've slept with Jordan (his ex-wife) to raise their hands, then thanks whoever it was who taught her the Reverse Cowgirl Position.
+You're welcome!